Naturalized Citizens and the Presidency

 makes clear that to be president, a person must be at least 35 years old and have lived in the U.S. for at least 14 years.
-Importantly, the delegates to the Philadelphia Convention added a clause requiring that the president be a “natural born Citizen.”
+Importantly, the delegates to the Philadelphia Convention added a clause requiring that the president be a “natural born citizen.”
 The natural-born citizen clause has been traditionally interpreted to allow only those who were born within the United States to be president.
-It states, “No Person except a natural born Citizen, or a Citizen of the United States, at the time of the Adoption of this Constitution, shall be eligible to the Office of President…”
+It states, “No Person except a natural born Citizen, or a Citizen of the United States, at the time of the Adoption of this Constitution, shall be eligible to the Office of President . . . .”

 Where Does the Term “Natural Born Citizen” Come From?

-The earliest known reference to the term “natural-born citizen” comes from John Jay, the man who would become the nation’s first chief justice.
+The term “natural born citizen” has origins in English common law, or the law as understood from the courts in England.
+In his authoritative Commentaries on the Laws of England (1765), William Blackstone wrote, “Natural-born subjects are . . . born within the dominions of the crown of England, that is, within . . . the allegiance of the king; and aliens . . . are born out of it.”
+Allegiance of this kind he called “natural allegiance,” because “every man owes natural allegiance where he is born.”
+Blackstone also provided a definition of “naturalization.”
+A person who is not a natural-born subject (citizen) of the king could be naturalized, and therefore made a citizen, by an act of Parliament.
+A naturalized subject was “in exactly the same state as if he had been born in the king's [allegiance]; except only that he is incapable . . . of being a member of the privy council [or king’s advisers], or parliament . . . .”
+The earliest known reference to the term “natural-born citizen” in the United States comes from John Jay, the man who would become the nation’s first chief justice.
 When he was secretary of foreign affairs in 1787, he wrote a letter to George Washington, who presided over the Constitutional Convention in Philadelphia.
 In this letter, Jay suggested that “the Commander in Chief of the American army shall not be given to nor devolve on, any but a natural born Citizen.”
 Jay believed that a foreign-born president was too risky for the nation.

-What Does “Natural-Born” Mean?
+What Does “Natural Born” Mean?

-was ratified in 1868, a person born to immigrant parents—even on U.S. soil—was not considered a citizen at birth.
-The amendment changed that understanding.
-It states, “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”
+was ratified in 1868, they argue, even a person born to immigrant parents on U.S. soil was not considered a citizen-at-birth.
+The amendment changed that understanding, stating “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”

 Naturalized Citizens for President?

-, a professor of economics and public administration at Syracuse University, challenged the clause as being simply “no longer relevant” because the “Founder Fathers included the natural-born-citizen clause so no foreign prince could buy his way into the presidency.”
-Beyond that, Yinger argues, the clause contradicts a basic American principle of equality.
-He states, “All citizens should have equal rights.”
+, a professor of economics and public administration at Syracuse University, has challenged the clause as being simply “no longer relevant” because the “Founder Fathers included the natural-born-citizen clause so no foreign prince could buy his way into the presidency.”
+Beyond that, Yinger argues, the clause contradicts the basic American principle that “All citizens should have equal rights.”

 The only way to alter the Constitution would be through the amendment process.
-In July 2003, Senator Orrin Hatch (R-Utah) introduced the Equal Right to Govern Amendment.
+In July 2003, Senator Orrin Hatch (R-Utah) introduced the Equal Opportunity to Govern Amendment.
 It would have terminated the requirement that a person must be born in the U.S. to become president or vice president.
 The amendment would have allowed naturalized citizens the opportunity to serve as the head of state, provided that they had lived in the country for at least 20 years and fulfilled the other requirements.
 In support of this amendment, Senator Hatch spoke on the Senate floor:

 Ours is a nation of immigrants.
 The history of the United States is replete with scores of great and patriotic Americans whose dedication to this country is beyond reproach, but who happen to have been born outside of Her borders….
 More than 700 recipients of the Congressional Medal of Honor—our Nation’s highest decoration for valor—have been immigrants.
 But no matter how great their sacrifice, leadership, or love for this country, they remain ineligible to be a candidate for President.
 This amendment would remove this unfounded inequity.